-From 96 service months through 191 service months, unit members on active payroll status shall accrue .088461 hour of vacation leave per active standard payroll hour (23.00 days per year).
-Time off payroll shall result in the incremental loss of payroll hour of vacation leave awarded.
+From ten (10) years of service through fourteen (14) years of service, unit member on active payroll status shall be entitled to twenty-three (23) days of vacation leave each year, accrued on an hourly basis for each active, standard payroll hour.
+Time off payroll shall result in the incremental loss of payroll hours of vacation leave awarded.

-From 192 service months through 299 service months, unit members on active payroll status shall accrue .096153 hour of vacation leave per active standard payroll hour (25.00 days per year).
+From fifteen (15) years of service through nineteen (19) years of service, unit member on active payroll status shall be entitled to twenty-four (24) days of vacation leave each year, accrued on an hourly basis for each active, standard payroll hour.
 Time off payroll shall result in the incremental loss of payroll hour of vacation leave awarded.

-Unit members on active payroll status with 300 or more service months shall accrue .115384 hour of vacation leave per active standard payroll hour (30.00 days per year).
+From twenty (20) years of service or more, unit member on active payroll status shall be entitled to twenty-five (25) days of vacation leave each year, accrued on an hourly basis for each active, standard payroll hour.
 Time off payroll shall result in the incremental loss of payroll hour of vacation leave awarded.